lib-ruby-parser/lib-ruby-parser/README.md

 But not all languages support it, and this is why string and symbol nodes encapsulate a custom `StringValue` instead of a plain `String`.

-If your langauge supports invalid strings you can use raw `.bytes` of this `StringValue`.
+If your language supports invalid strings you can use raw `.bytes` of this `StringValue`.
 For example, a Ruby wrapper for this library could do that.

 If your language doesn't support it, better call `.to_string_lossy()` that replaces all unsupported chars with a special `U+FFFD REPLACEMENT CHARACTER (�)`.